Geetanjali098/Mars-Rover/README.md

 5. **Sample Test Runs**
    - Rover 1 executes: `"rffrfflfrff"` (right, forward, forward, etc.)
    - Rover 2 executes: `"lbblbblbblbb"` (left, backward, backward, etc.)
+   - The code is standalone and runs in any JavaScript environment (e.g., browser console or Node.js)
 ## **How It Works**
 The simulation mimics NASA’s Mars rover missions, where rovers receive movement commands from Earth.
 The program ensures safe navigation by enforcing grid limits, obstacle avoidance, and collision prevention.